Modifying the Attributes of a Load Balancer

 • (optional) ConnectionSettings: Information about idle connections.

-• IdleTimeout: The time that the connection is allowed to be idle, meaning no data is sent over, before it is closed by the load balancer, in seconds.
-By default, set to 30 for the front-end connection and 60 for the back-end connection of your load balancer.
+• IdleTimeout: The amount of time, in seconds, that the connection is allowed to be idle (meaning no data is sent over), before it is closed by the load balancer.
+By default, set to 30 for the frontend connection and 60 for the backend connection of your load balancer.

-If you set a new duration, the same value is applied to both the front-end and back-end connections.
+If you set a new duration, the same value is applied to both frontend and backend connections.

 • (optional) AdditionalAttributes: Information about additional load balancer attributes, for example secure cookies.